ellysh/video-game-bots/ClickerBots/example.md

 	endif
 endfunc
 ```
 `PosX` and `PosY` coordinates are the proximity position of the HP bar in a Target Window.
 The `0x871D18` parameter matches to a red color of full HP bar for searching. `FFBestSpot` function performs searching over all game screen.
 Therefore, HP bar in the player's Status Window is detected if the HP bar in the Target Window have not been found.
 This leads to extra checking of the resulting coordinates that are returned by `FFBestSpot` function.
 Comparing a resulting X coordinate (`coords[0]`) with maximum (`MaxX`) and minimum (`MinX`) allowed values solves the task of distinguish HP bars on Status Window and Target Window.
 The same comparison of Y coordinate (`coords[0]`) with maximum (`MaxY`) value allow to avoid false positives.
-Also you can see that the `LogWrite` is used here to trace each conclusion of the `IsTargetExist` function.
+Values of all coordinates are depended on a screen resolution and a position of the game window.
+You should adopt it to your configuration.
+Also `LogWrite` is called here to trace each conclusion of the `IsTargetExist` function.
+It can help to check correctness of the specified coordinates.

 We can use new `IsTargetExist` function both in `SelectTarget` and `Attack` functions.
 It checks a success of the monster select in the `SelectTarget` that helps to avoid first assumption of the blind bot.
 Also it is possible to check if a monster have been killed with the same `IsTargetExist` function to avoid the second assumption.
 If the function return `False` it means that pixels with the color equal to full HP bar absent in the Target Window.
 In other words, the HP bar of a target is empty and monster is died.